Rosetta, Neurosnap SDK, and the Rise of Soft Evaluation

 Typical soft-evaluation signals include:

 Each signal is imperfect on its own.
 Together, they can support practical triage.
-A candidate with severe clashes, poor interface geometry, weak structural confidence, and an unfavorable local mutation score probably does not need an expensive protocol run before being deprioritized.
+A candidate with severe clashes, poor interface geometry, weak structural confidence, and an unfavorable local mutation score is unlikely to need an expensive protocol run before being deprioritized.

-Neurosnap SDK fits into this scoring-heavy part of the workflow.
+Neurosnap SDK is positioned within this scoring-intensive segment of the workflow.

-Many modern protein pipelines are already built around Python: notebooks, cloud jobs, batch analysis scripts, API services, ML pipelines, data-processing systems, and reporting tools.
-In that setting, workflow friction matters.
-The question is not only whether a scoring method exists.
-The question is whether it can be inserted cleanly into the environment where the rest of the pipeline already runs.
+Many contemporary protein engineering pipelines are constructed around Python, utilizing notebooks, cloud jobs, batch analysis scripts, API services, machine learning pipelines, data-processing systems, and reporting tools.
+In this context, minimizing workflow friction is critical.
+The primary consideration is not only the existence of a scoring method, but also its suitability and seamless integration into the existing computational environment.

-Neurosnap SDK is useful because it focuses on the operational layer around structure evaluation.
+The Neurosnap SDK is useful because it focuses on the operational layer for structure evaluation.
 That includes PDB I/O, sequence handling, MSA handling, structure utilities, mutation workflows, interface analysis, lightweight repair, batch scoring, and candidate filtering.

-In the current SDK, that maps to concrete workflow pieces: parse_pdb and parse_mmcif for coordinate I/O, structure-level calculations such as distance matrices, radius of gyration, and surface area, interface helpers such as find_interface_contacts, calculate_bsa, and find_non_interface_hydrophobic_patches, and algorithmic scoring utilities such as pDockQ, ipSAE, LDDT, electrostatic interface scoring, and EvoEF2.
+In the SDK, that maps to concrete workflow pieces: parse_pdb and parse_mmcif for coordinate I/O, structure-level calculations, such as distance matrices, radius of gyration, and surface area, interface helpers such as find_interface_contacts, calculate_bsa, and find_non_interface_hydrophobic_patches, and algorithmic scoring utilities such as pDockQ, ipSAE, LDDT, electrostatic interface scoring, and EvoEF2.

 EvoEF2 is a compact hybrid energy function designed for protein design and mutation evaluation.
 It combines physically motivated interaction terms with statistical residue and rotamer preferences, making it useful for stability scoring, interface evaluation, mutant rebuilding, and local structural optimization.